VeryGoodOpenSource/dart_frog/extensions/vscode/CONTRIBUTING.md

 1. Install a valid [Dart SDK](https://dart.dev/get-dart) in your local environment.
 If you have Flutter installed, you likely have a valid Dart SDK version already installed.

-2. Install a valid [Node.js](https://nodejs.org) in your local environment.
+2. Install a valid [Node.js](https://nodejs.org) runtime in your local environment.

 3. Open the project in Visual Studio Code: